Importance of nursery rhymes: early reading skills and language development

-- Speaking, singing, and reading aloud stimulate a child’s understanding and use of spoken and written language.
+- Reading and singing aloud nursery rhymes stimulates a child’s understanding and use of spoken and written language.

-- Integrating Rhymes, jingles and chants, and other traditional literature contributes to a linguistically rich environment in which young children are exposed to the rich vocabulary, syntactic complexity, and decontextualized language.
+- Integrating rhymes, jingles and chants, riddles and tongue twisters etc. contributes to a linguistically rich environment in which young children are exposed to rich vocabulary, syntactic complexity and decontextualized language.

-We hope you enjoyed our blog on why nursery rhymes are important for pre-primary and kindergarten children.
+We hope you enjoyed our blog on why nursery rhymes are important for preschool and kindergarten children.

 We would love to Hear from You!

-Which is that nursery rhyme that brings back your nostalgic memories? ☺
+Is there a particular nursery rhyme that brings back nostalgic memories?

 Please share your thoughts in the commenting section below.